Advance-Technologies-Foundation/genai-deployment/README.md

 ##### Step 2: Configure LLM Provider

-Choose one of the following options based on your LLM provider:
+Choose one of the following options based on your LLM provider. **Note:** These are example configurations - you need to replace the placeholder values with your actual parameters.

 ###### Option A: OpenAI Configuration

+**Example configuration** (replace with your actual values):

 ```yaml
 appConfig: